peachpiecompiler/peachpie-benchmarks/transformations/README.md

-# Peachpie Benchmarks
+# Transformation Benchmarks

-This repository uses [BenchmarkDotNet](https://benchmarkdotnet.org) to benchmark impact of the transformations performed as optimizations during the compilation of PHP code by Peachpie.
+These benchmarks use [BenchmarkDotNet](https://benchmarkdotnet.org) to measure impact of the transformations performed as optimizations during the compilation of PHP code by Peachpie.
 To run them, perform the following steps:

 1. Set the version of Peachpie SDK in ```global.json``` to the one you want to benchmark.